kakahu2015/darkflare/README.md

 Tunneling ppp or other vpn services that leverage TCP.

+darkflare-server can launch applications like sshd or pppd.
+Note that there are issues with host keys and certificate validation on sshd if you don't configure it properly.

+Linux's popular pppd daemon will also not run as non-root in some cases, which would require a more complex configuration with sudo.

 Breaking past blocked sites!

 [How to use NordVPN over TCP](https://support.nordvpn.com/hc/en-us/articles/19683394518161-OpenVPN-connection-on-NordVPN#:~:text=With%20NordVPN%2C%20you%20can%20connect,differences%20between%20TCP%20and%20UDP.
 "Configure NordVPN over TCP")